 Latham & Watkins has swooped on rival White & Case for a four-partner team of bank finance and capital markets partners.

 The group includes Chris Kandel, who co-heads White & Case’s London bank finance group.
-He is moving along with partners Sam Hamilton, Brian Conway and Jayanthi Sadanandan.

 The exit of the group raises questions about White & Case’s continuing relationship with several key clients in London, including Deutsche Bank, Goldman Sachs and Nordic Capital.